Virgin Atlantic fleet: Fleet development

 The carrier took delivery of its first Airbus A350-1000 aircraft in August 2019.
 Though the A350s were intended to gradually replace its fleet of Boeing 747s over time, Virgin Atlantic announced the early retirement of its seven remaining Boeing 747-400 aircraft on 5 May 2020 as an impact of the COVID-19 pandemic and resultant loss in travel demand.
 The airline had additionally deferred deliveries of its Airbus A330-900s to 2022, as well as its remaining Airbus A350-1000s until later in 2021.
 In December 2020, Virgin Atlantic sold and leased back two of their latest Boeing 787-9 aircraft to fund the repayment of a loan from Griffin Global Asset Management and to raise up to £70 million ($93 million) worth of funds.
 In December 2021, the airline leased two additional Airbus A350-1000s with deliveries in 2023 and 2024, increasing its total order to 14 A350s.

-On 11 July 2022, Virgin Atlantic announced further details of its incoming Airbus A330-900 fleet, including its seating configuration, that it planned to receive up to sixteen of the type, indicating that two additional planes were ordered, and that the first A330-900 would arrive during September 2022, with the aircraft launching on its London to Boston route during October 2022.
+On 11 July 2022, Virgin Atlantic announced further details of its incoming Airbus A330-900 fleet, including its seating configuration, that it planned to receive up to sixteen of the type, indicating that two additional planes were ordered and that the first A330-900 would arrive during September 2022, with the aircraft launching on its London to Boston route during October 2022.

+On 23 July 2024, Virgin Atlantic announced the completion of its fleet transformation programme with an additional order for seven A330-900s, with deliveries due to begin in 2027.
+These additional aircraft will bring the airlines fleet up to nineteen neos, which will replace the A330-300s currently in service.
+Virgin Atlantic is purchasing these aircraft directly from Airbus as the airline moves towards increasing the number of aircraft owned outright, as part of its wider restructuring programme.